MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

     .WithBroker(options)
     .Build();

-IAccount existingAccount = await FetchExistingAccountFromCache().ConfigureAwait(false);
 AuthenticationResult result = null;

+// Try to use the previously signed-in account from the cache IEnumerable<IAccount> accounts = await app.GetAccountsAsync();
+IAccount existingAccount = accounts.FirstOrDefault();

 try
 {
-    // Try to sign-in the previously signed-in account if (existingAccount != null)
+    if (existingAccount != null)
     {
         result = await _pca.AcquireTokenSilent(scopes, existingAccount).ExecuteAsync();
     }
-    // If it does not exist, try to sign in with the Windows account else
+    // Next, try to sign in silently with the account that the user is signed into Windows else
     {
         result = await _pca.AcquireTokenSilent(scopes, PublicClientApplication.OperatingSystemAccount)